 In both urban and suburban markets, Amy has helped real estate owners convert office and industrial properties into commercial condominiums, not only preparing governance documents but also addressing issues that arise with existing tenants in connection with the conversion.

 Recently, Amy’s real estate development expertise has been put to use by the firm’s lending clients with respect to their REO properties.
 In this context, she advises banks with respect to CCIOA compliance issues, retention of development rights for subsequent transfer to the purchaser of the REO assets, and other development-related issues.

-Amy serves on the firm’s Executive Committee and is the chair of the firm’s PR & Marketing Committee.
+Amy serves on the firm’s Executive Committee.
 Amy is also a frequent contributor to the firm’s real estate blog, www.rockymountainrealestatelaw.com, where her posts cover CCIOA and other real estate related topics.